karthisrinivasan/act-starter/README.md

 - The actfile for testing needs to be named `test.act`.
 - The process for testing needs to be named `test`.
 - The actsim input script needs to be named `test.actsim`.
-- Once a new test is set up this way, run `./testgen.sh` and input the folder name.
+- Once a new test is set up this way, run `make truth` and input the folder name.
 - If actsim exits with no errors, the output from actsim will be saved as `test.truth`, which is assumed to be the correct output.

 Running Tests: